-Site Characteristic Description Sites with fewer owners reduce the cost and uncertainty of land assembly.
+Site Characteristic Description Current ownership Site may be made up of one large parcel or multiple adjacent parcels and have no more than three owners.
+Sites with fewer owners reduce the cost and uncertainty of land assembly.
 Developing an industrial building on a site on two or more tax lots requires negotiating land assembly.
 Land assembly is difficult and often costly for a number of reasons.
 People own land for a variety of reasons, such as the desire to develop the land, keep the land undeveloped, or sell the land for a profit.
 Getting landowners to sell land can be difficult, especially if the ownership is legally disputed, as is the case with some inheritances.
 If a landowner is a willing seller, they may have an unrealistic expectation of their land's value in the context of comparable land values.
 In addition, one parcel of land may have multiple owners, compounding the issues described above.
-Compatibility with surrounding uses Site must be located in areas where the expected industrial uses are compatible with surrounding land Industrial site users typically reject sites located in areas where a manufacturing operation will be incompatible with surrounding uses (established or planned).
-OAR 660-009-0025(6) recognizes that compatibility is an important factor when locating new employment land.
+Compatibility with surrounding uses Site must be located in areas where the expected industrial uses are compatible with surrounding land uses.
+Industrial site users typically reject sites located in areas where a manufacturing operation will be incompatible with surrounding uses (established or planned).
+OAR 660- 009-0025(6) recognizes that compatibility is an important factor when locating new employment land.
 It strongly encourages cities to manage the encroachment and intrusion of incompatible uses with employment uses.
 For this reason, the target industries proposed for this site will require a location that does not present incompatibility concerns.
-Access to municipal infrastructure, Site must have future access to highways, water, and nignways, water, and sewer sewer.
+Access to municipal infrastructure, highways, water, and sewer Site must have future access to highways, water, and sewer.
 This access must be consistent with the requirements presented in Business Oregon's Industrial Development Competitiveness Matrix (Exhibit 16).
 While it would be preferable if these types of infrastructure were available to the edge of the parcel, it is likely that new off-site infrastructure will need to be built to provide services to any site around Prineville.
 Access to power Site must have future access to electrical power.
 This access must be consistent with the requirements presented in Business Oregon's Industrial Development Competitiveness Matrix (Exhibit 16).
 While it would be preferable to have electrical service available to the edge of the parcel, it is likely that electrical service will need to be built to provide electricity to any of the sites around Prineville.